Antsbatscats/Python-File-Stealer/README.md

 ## Necessary Things:
 * You will need python installed to use this.
 If you dont't have it installed look [here](https://www.python.org/downloads/windows/)

-## How to install and use the porgram:
+## How to install and use the program:
 1. Clone the github repository
 2. Unzip the downloded zip file to a location of your choice
 3. Go to the place of which you unziped the zip file and open the stealer8.py file in a python IDE of your choice.